14Rugved/14Rugved/README.md

 - 👋 Hi, I’m @14Rugved
-- 👀 I’m interested in web development
-- 🌱 I’m currently learning more about css and boostrap
+- 🌱 I’m currently learning more about AIML and neural networks
 - 📫 How to reach me : rugvedsacpatil2004@gmail.com

 <!---